 Comparing the above result with (5), we find that the first order approximation of the expected rate of return of the portfolio constructed from a certain judgment is exactly equal to the value of the judgment.
+This result is an extension from Kelly (1956).
 As the value of judgment provides a good approximation to the rate of return on investment, it can be conveniently used to understand the relation between human judgment and patterns in investment returns and stock market.

-From (8), the judgment about a stock determines the level of holding about the stock.
+From (9), the judgment about a stock determines the level of holding about the stock.
 The change of judgment about a stock determines the volume of trading in the market, which is considered as the key ingredient missing from the asset pricing models (Banerjee and Kremer, 2010).
 The theory of judgment provides a link between investors' judgment and trading volume in the asset market, which will be applied to understand cycles of trading in the next section.
-In the following, we will apply the theory to calculate several numerical examples.
+In the following, we will apply the theory to calculate several numerical examples on the level of holding of risky assets.

 When interest rate is measured on the inflation adjusted basis, the risk free interest rate can be set to be zero as a good approximation to reality.
 The payoffs of one unit risky asset can be either 1 + d with probability p or 1 - d with probability 1-p.
-We can calibrate the equilibrium value of pand d with the empirical data on return and standard deviation.
+We can calibrate the equilibrium value of p and d with the empirical data on return and standard deviation.
 The arithmetic mean rate of return of the risky asset is and the standard deviation of the risky asset is respectively.
 Setting p = 0.55 and d = 0.25 results mean rate of return to be 2.5% and standard deviation to be 24.87%, which are similar to actual real rate of return and standard deviation of many stock markets in the world in the last ten years.
-With p = 0.55 and d = 0.25, the proportion of risky asset in the equilibrium portfolio, following formula (8), is
+With p = 0.55 and d = 0.25, the proportion of risky asset in the equilibrium portfolio, following formula (9), is

-$$pd + (1-p)(-d) = (2p-1)d$$ (10)
+$$pd + (1-p)(-d) = (2p-1)d$$ (11)

-$$\{p[pd - (2p-1)d]^{2} + (1-p)[(1-p)(-d) - (2p-1)d]^{2}\}^{1/2} = 2d\sqrt{p(1-p)}$$ (11)
+$$\{p[pd - (2p-1)d]^{2} + (1-p)[(1-p)(-d) - (2p-1)d]^{2}\}^{1/2} = 2d\sqrt{p(1-p)}$$ (12)